Hoodwinked Too! Hood vs. Evil: Critical response

 Hoodwinked Too!
-Hood vs. Evil received very negative reviews.
+Hood vs. Evil received generally negative reviews.
 On the review aggregator Rotten Tomatoes, the film has garnered an approval rating of 11% based on 65 reviews, with an average rating of 3.39/10.
 The website's critical consensus reads, "It may add 3D to the original, but Hoodwinked Too! is missing the first installment's wit and refreshingly low-budget charm."
 On Metacritic, another review aggregator website, it holds a weighted average score of 20 out of 100, indicating "generally unfavorable" reviews.

 Claudia Puig of USA Today said that "Hoodwinked Too!
 Hood vs. Evil is memorable for being one of the most obnoxious animated movies of recent years.
 If ever there was a movie that should have gone straight to video — or better yet, never have been made — this is it."
 Roger Moore writing for the Orlando Sentinel gave the film two stars out of four, criticizing the story as "nothing more than a series of martial-arts video-game 'levels' for small children", though praising the voice work of Bill Hader and Amy Poehler whose casting as Hansel and Gretel he considered "inspired".
 Todd McCarthy of The Hollywood Reporter considered the film to be "one of the most obnoxious and least necessary animated films of the century thus far".

 Even many of the critics who enjoyed the first film were disappointed with the sequel.
 Michael Phillips of the Chicago Tribune gave the film one star and said it "leeches the fun clean out of the first Hoodwinked", and Michael O'Sullivan of The Washington Post wrote that, "while the first film was lifted out of mediocrity by an utterly delightful storyline ... the sequel is a flat, plodding and largely mirthless affair."